Inside Ai

 from matplotlib import pyplot

-from numpy import array#a.) convert time series into supervised learning problem
+#a.) convert time series into supervised learning problem

 def series_to_supervised(data, n_in=1, n_out=1, dropnan=True):